Tubsamon/CRM-Workshop/Homework 08 - Campaign Respond Model/README.md

 # Homework 08 : Campaign Respond Model

 In this session, After training a campaign response model, I found that the model's accuracy is also affected by the dataset.
 If I choose the close year of the dataset, the accuracy will be impacted.
-In addition, I must consider parameters for creating the appropriate model by using Correlation Matrix Plots and Pair Plots.
+In addition, I have to consider parameters for creating the appropriate model by using Correlation Matrix Plots and Pair Plots.

 ### 1. Goal :